-Dynamic Propeller Balancing is the process whereby a computerized
+Dynamic Propeller Balancing is the process whereby

-power plant.
-Small trim balance weights are added to the propeller
+by the aircraft power plant.
+Small trim balance weights are

-spinner or bulkhead assembly to correct for errors in mass distribution
+added to the propeller spinner or bulkhead assembly to correct

-and to reduce power plant vibration to the lowest level practical.
+to the lowest level practical.

 Vibration